0xn0va/slh-sh/README.md

 The only manual steps (12, 16, 17) would be:
 - Writing a minimal one line command
-- Reading the article and highlighting the texts based on predefined Theme Color in Config File.
+- Reading the article and highlighting the texts based on provided Theme Color in Config File.
 - Writing your paper.

 1. Find the next study in the list on Covidence.